jemmy512/book-notes/linux/linux-proc.md

             init_entity_runnable_average(&p->se) {
                 struct sched_avg *sa = &se->avg;
                 memset(sa, 0, sizeof(*sa));

+                /* Tasks are initialized with full load to be seen as heavy tasks until
+                 * they get a chance to stabilize to their real load level.
+                 * Group entities are initialized with zero load to reflect the fact that
-                if (entity_is_task(se)) {
+                 * nothing has been attached to the task group yet. */ if (entity_is_task(se)) {
                     sa->load_avg = scale_load_down(se->load.weight);
                 }
-            }
+                /* when this task is enqueued, it will contribute to its cfs_rq's load_avg */ }
         }
         /* The child inherits the parent’s file descriptor table (struct files_struct),